Series: The Queen's Thief #1

 Megan Whalen Turner weaves Gen's stories and Gen's story together with style and verve in a novel that is filled with intrigue, adventure, and surprise.

-I received this book for free from The Co-op Bookshop in exchange for an honest review.
+I received a copy of this book from The Co-op Bookshop in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

 I was drawn to read The Thief because I’d heard amazing things about its sequel, The Queen of Attolia, and I wanted to get into the series and see what everyone was so excited about.